-The quote above was written 500 years ago, describing the young King Henry VIII.
+The above was written 500 years ago, describing the young King Henry VIII.
 Henry seemed to have unlimited energy when he became king at the age of eighteen.
 It was said that he could dance the rest of the court off their feet and tire as many as eight or nine horses in a single day’s hunting.

 Throughout his reign Henry VIII excelled in a variety of sports, including hunting and archery.
-Aged 23, he was a strong sportsman standing at about 1.88 m (6ft 2in) tall with a 107cm (42 in) chest.
-He became not only a fine tennis player and wrestler but also an outstanding jouster: perhaps the best in the land.
+By age 23, he was a strong sportsman standing at about 1.88 m (6ft 2in) tall with a 107cm (42 in) chest.
+He went in to become not only a fine tennis player and wrestler, but also an outstanding jouster: perhaps the best in the land.

 ‘The King, being lusty, young and courageous, greatly delighted in feats of chivalry.’